emilbayes/noise-protocol/README.md

 `32 byte k | 8 byte n`, as describe in the Noise Specification.
-You can either choose to use these Buffers with the [`cipherState`](cipher-state.js) functions or extract values and use with another transport encryption, as long as you are aware of the security implication of either choise.
+You can either choose to use these Buffers with the [`cipherState`](cipher-state.js) functions or extract values and use with another transport encryption, as long as you are aware of the security implication of either choice.
 For initiator and responder, `tx` and `rx` are opposite so a responders `rx` is equal to an initiators `tx`.